SLongofono/Multicore-GPUG/README.md

 # Multicore-GPUG
-Code prepared while reading Multicore and GPU Programming by G. Barlas
+Code prepared for EECS690: Multicore and GPUG Programming at the University of Kansas